-Cash flows provided by operations totaled \$57.5 million in the first three months of 2015 compared with \$45.5 million during the same period last year, an increase of \$12.0 million.
-The year-over-year increase in net income of \$35.6 million included a \$32.5 million pre-tax, \$19.9 million aftertax, non-cash benefit from the reversal of Fox River environmental reserves and a \$9.2 million net tax benefit related to the sale of two metal ends and closure plants for which there was no cash impact in first quarter.
+Cash flows provided by operations totaled \$60.3 million in the first three months of 2015 compared with \$45.5 million during the same period last year, an increase of \$14.9 million.
+The year-over-year increase in net income of \$35.3 million included a \$32.5 million pre-tax, \$19.9 million after-tax, non-cash benefit from the reversal of Fox River environmental reserves and a \$9.2 million net tax benefit related to the sale of two metal ends and closure plants for which there was no cash impact in first quarter.
 In addition, net income in 2015 included a pre-tax gain of \$7.3 million on the sale of the metal ends and closure plants, accounting for the year-over-year increase in gain on disposition of assets reported on the cash flow statement.
 Lower year-over-year pension and postretirement plan contributions accounted for an increase in operating cash flows of \$26.5 million.
-Trade accounts receivable increased in both the current and prior year periods, reflecting higher levels of business activity from their respective prior year ends; however, the magnitude of the increase was less significant in 2015 resulting in a decreased year-over-year use of cash of \$31.1 million.
+Trade accounts receivable increased in both the current and prior year periods, reflecting higher levels of business activity from their respective prior year ends; however, the magnitude of the increase was less significant in 2015 resulting in a decreased year-over-year use of cash of \$19.2 million.
 Changes in inventories consumed \$6.1 million of cash in the first three months of 2015 compared to using \$3.2 million last year.
 Inventory levels typically increase during the first three months following a normal seasonal slowdown at year end.
-Trade accounts payable provided \$4.1 million of cash in the first three months of 2015 compared with \$12.7 million in the first three months of 2014.
-The \$8.6 million difference is due to several factors, the most significant being resin purchases made and consumed during the first quarter of 2014, but still in accounts payable at March 30, 2014, and timing differences in the payment of certain freight and utility charges.
-Changes in income tax related items reduced the year-over-year increase in operating cash flows by \$8.2 million, driven in large part by the timing and amounts of estimated payments and refunds.
-Changes in Other Assets and Liabilities in the first three months of 2015 decreased operating cash flow by \$19.2 million compared with a \$2.6 million increase of operating cash flow in 2014.
-The use of cash in 2015 was largely driven by \$14 million of reimbursable costs incurred in the first quarter that remained outstanding at period end.
+Trade accounts payable provided \$7.1 million of cash in the first three months of 2014.
+The \$4.2 million difference is due to several factors, the most significant being resin purchases made and consumed during the first quarter of 2014, but still in accounts payable at March 30, 2014, and timing differences in the payment of certain freight and utility charges.
+Changes in income tax related items reduced the year-over-year increase in operating cash flows by \$8.3 million, driven in large part by the timing and amounts of estimated payments and refunds.
+Changes in Other Assets and Liabilities in the first three months of 2015 decreased operating cash flow by \$3.2 million compared with a \$5.7 million increase of operating cash flow in 2014.
+This year-over-year decrease in cash flow of \$8.9 million was largely driven by the collection of deferred revenue items during 2014 and the timing of receipts of insurance proceeds and supplier rebates year over year.

-Cash used in investing activities was \$10.2 million in the first three months of 2015, compared with \$35.4 million in the same period last year, a net decreased use of \$25.2 million.
+Cash used in investing activities was \$13.1 million in the first three months of 2015, compared with \$35.4 million in the same period last year, a net decreased use of \$22.3 million.
 The decrease in the net use of cash was driven by a year-over-year increase in proceeds from sale of assets as the Company completed the sale of a portion of its metal ends and closures business in February 2015 for cash proceeds of approximately \$29.1 million.
 Partially offsetting this was a year-over-year increase of \$3.2 million in capital spending.
+The change in "investment in affiliates and other, net" is primarily due to the purchase of long-term investment properties in Venezuela in 2015.
 Additional capital spending of approximately \$210 million is expected during the remainder of 2015.